ethanokamura/perfectline_v2/content/courses/cpp-101/constructors.md

 course: cpp-101
 order: 12
 ---
-When we create classes and structs, we need to also talk about <a href="https://www.w3schools.com/cpp/cpp_constructors.asp" target="_blank">constructors</a>
+When we create classes and structs, we need to also talk about [constructors](https://www.w3schools.com/cpp/cpp_constructors.asp)

 ## What is a Constructor?
 Constructures initialize our classes so that we can create and use objects!
 There are a whole bunch of different ways to construct a class.
 For now, let's look at 4 examples: